Early Smelting In Utah

 In April 1883, the Waterman smelter was the only one of the five still in operation.
 (Salt Lake Herald, April 21, 1883)

-By the mid 1880s most of the local mines had been exhausted, and and for the lines still in operation, better smelters in the Salt Lake valley were paying better prices, making the added transportation costs less of an issue for the successful mines.
+By the mid 1880s most of the local mines had been exhausted, and for the mines still in operation, better smelters in the Salt Lake valley were paying better prices, making the added transportation costs less of an issue for the successful mines.

 Carson & Buzzo